dabeaz/blog/2023/three-problems.md

 >>>
 ```

-If you want a numeric value instead, add one more `fmap` to the affair:
+If you want a numeric value instead, add one more `fmap`:

 ```pycon
 >>> value = fmap(int)(digits)